alex-sharifi/linux-tips/README.md

   - `fg` returns a process to the foreground, or `fg %[job number]` if there is more than one job.
   - `bg` moves a process back into the background, or `bg %[job number]` if there is more than one job.
   - `kill -signal [job number]` terminates processes that need killing.

+- Networking
+  - `ip a` examines the system's network intefaces and routing table.
+  - `ssh` encrypts all of the communications between the local and remote hosts.
+    - `ssh` allows us to execute a single command on a remote system and have the results displayed on the local system, i.e. `ssh remote-sys 'command'`.
+  - `sftp` allows for file transfer from remote servers.
+Does not require an FTP server to be running on the remote host, only the SSH server.

+- Archiving
+  - `gzip` compresses one or more files, and replaces the original version with the compressed version of the original.
+    - `gzip -c` writes output the standard output and keeps the original file.
+    - `gzip -d` decompresses the file.
+  - `tar` is the classic tool for archiving files.
+Format is `tar mode[options] pathname...`
+    - `tar c` creates an archive from a list of files/directories.
+    - `tar x` extracts an archive.
+    - `tar t` lists the contents of an archive.
+    - `tar cf [name] pathname` specifies the name of the tar archive, but the mode must always be specified first, before any other option.
+    - `tar [mode]f -` redirects to standard input/output.
+    - `tar [mode]f -T=-` causes `tar` to read its list of pathnames from a file rather than the command line.
+    - `tar xf [name].tar pathname` limits the extraction to a single file from an archive.
+    - Extraction is relative to the pathname rather than absolute, so it often makes sense to change directory to `/` so that extraction is relative to the root directory.

+- Building Environments
+  - `make` describes relationships and dependencies among the components that comprise a finished program.
+The `make` program can be used for any task that needs to maintain a target/dependency relationship, not just for compiling source code.
+  - Takes a _Makefile_ as input, but `make` command only needs to be run.
+  - Most of the _Makefile_ consists of lines that define a _target_, and the files on which is it _dependent_.
+The remaining lines describe the commands needed to create the target from its components.

+- Shell Scripts
+  - Carry out the commands as though they have been entered directly on the command line.
+  - Shell is unique in that is is both a command line interface to the system and a scripting language interpreter.
+  - Steps to create and run a script:
+    - Write a script.
+    - `chmod 755 [file]` to set permissions to allow execution.
+    - `export PATH="${HOME}"/bin:"${PATH}"` or `mv [file]` to a location in the PATH variable.
+      - Otherwise you have to run the command from the directory in which the script is saved, but that is not very convenient.
+A good location for scripts is `~/bin` for personal use, or `/usr/local/bin` for scripts for everyone on a system to use.
+  - `function name {
+      commands
+      return
+     }` is the syntax for a function.
+    - Shell functions make excellent replacements for aliases and are actually the preferred method of creating small commands for personal use.
+    - Shell functions must appear in the script before they are called.
+    - `local` defines a local variable, which precedes the variable name, i.e. `local foo; foo=2`